In Texas, one of the most prevalent insects is the bee. In Texas, we remove several different types of bees that range from:

 Africanized Bees

 Many different types of bees are generally not aggressive unless they are provoked or feel that their hive is in danger.
-However, the Africanized bee will attack when unprovoked and attacks are usually rapid and in large numbers.
-Even though both Africanized and honey bees can only sting once before death, the Africanized bee poses a very real threat to an individual near their hives.
+However, the Africanized bee will attack when unprovoked, and attacks are usually rapid and in large numbers.
+Even though both Africanized and honey bees can only sting once before death, the Africanized bee poses a genuine threat to an individual near their hives.

-Africanized Bees are also very adaptable and have been known to nest outside of natural locations like empty boxes, old vehicles, and garages.
+Africanized Bees are also very adaptable and known to nest outside of natural locations like empty boxes, old vehicles, and garages.

 Bumblebee

-The bumblebee is also able to sting, however, unlike the honey bee, the stinger does not detach, so these bees are able to sting multiple times.
-Bumblebees are not normally aggressive unless they are defending their nest or are susceptible to harm.
+The bumblebee can also sting; however, unlike the honey bee, the stinger does not detach, so that these bees can sting multiple times.
+Bumblebees are generally not aggressive unless they are defending their nest or are susceptible to harm.

 Colonies and Nests